 What I Did at SDCC

 “So what do you do at Comic-Con, anyway?” a friend asked me.
 My con experience is generally quite different from most of my friends’ experiences there, the daytime parts at least.
 Most of my con pals are writers, artists, and editors who are there to work.
 They put in time at publishers’ booths, they sign books and do sketches, they speak on panels and meet fans and go to special events.
 For most pros, it’s a fun week, but a hard one too, often quite exhausting.
 People are usually pretty wiped out by Sunday afternoon.
 Even I am exhausted, and I didn’t have to work.
 As you know, I took a break from fiction writing with the last two babies, so I haven’t had any new books to promote in the past couple of years.
-(Though I suppose this is as good a time as any to tell you that I did get back to work in January, and I’ve finished a middle-grade novel and a young graphic novel, and they are both in the capable hands of my agent now, so yay for that!
-I’m feeling my way into the next book now.
+(Though I suppose this is as good a time as any to tell you that I did get back to work in January, and I will have three new books coming out in 2012 and 2013.
 But that’s a topic for another post…)

 At dinner with Babymouse author and utterly lovable person, Jenni Holm, and her delightful husband, video game developer Jonathan Hamel.
 My crazy gremlin smile is because that is how happy they make me.